dzcxjennifer/dzcxjennifer.github.io/README.md

 # About
-I am a second year PhD student in Operations Research at Stanford University.
+I am a second year PhD student in Operations Research at Stanford University, fortunate to be advised by Itai Ashlagi.

 I received my bachelor's degree in Industrial Engineering and Operations Research (with Departmental Citation) from UC Berkeley.
 During undergrad, I was fortunate to conduct research under the supervision of Anil Aswani, Abhishek Nagaraj, and Cheng Ren.